cjoakim/azure-cosmosdb-altgraph/README.md

 At this time, **there are two designs and implementations for your reference**:

-- A **version 1** design uses the concept of "RDF Triples" to implement a Bill-of-Materials graph using **NPM** data (the Node Package Manager tool in the Node.js ecosystem).
+- A **version 1** design uses the concept of "RDF Triples" to implement a **Bill-of-Materials** graph using **NPM** data (the Node Package Manager tool in the Node.js ecosystem).
-  The graph of NPM library dependencies can be seen as a bill-of-materials.
+  The graph of dependencies for a library can be seen as a bill-of-materials.

 - A **version 2** design featuring more in-memory functionality and the **JGraphT** software library.
 This implementation used the **IMDb** (Internet Movie Database)